JuliaSatcomFramework/ItuRPropagation.jl/README.md

-This branch is just used as placeholder for releases of artifacts related to the ITU-R P.2145 recommendation.
+This branch is only used to generate and store artifacts for the ITU data to be used in the ItuRPropagation.jl package.